stascorp/rdpwrap/README.md

 `RDPCheck` is a very simple application and only for testing purposes.
 You need to use Microsoft Remote Desktop Client (`mstsc.exe`) if you want to customize the settings.
 You can use `127.0.0.1` or `127.0.0.2` address for loopback connection.

+> How to install xrdp with just the binaries from Github?

+The following are just binaries.
+You have to download the installation file "rdpwinst.exe" separately.
+You can google "rdpwinst.exe download" and paste the binaries from github to the downloaded folder and run the install.bat.

 ### Known issues:
 - Beginning with Windows 8 **on tablet PCs** inactive sessions will be logged out by system - [more info](https://github.com/stascorp/rdpwrap/issues/37)
 - Beginning with Windows 10 you can accidentally lock yourself from PC - [more info](https://github.com/stascorp/rdpwrap/issues/50)